-In the <DME Select> group, select the DME channel (DME1 to DME8) to be used.
+In the <DME Select> group, select the DME channel (DME1, DME2) to be used.

-This assigns the selected DME output to DME MON V and DME MON K. The colors with which [DME1] to [DME8] are lit show the key assignment
+This assigns the selected DME output to DME MON V and DME MON K. The colors with which [DME1] and [DME2] are lit show the key assignment status.